I received the text in the screenshot above just yesterday. Behind it was another upsetting story about online scams.

 - Inform your loved ones on your situation so they can take precautions.
 Report the incident to your banks and the authorities.

-How to be safe online
+How to be safe from online scams

 By now, you might have noticed that the only way to stay safe online is not to go past the first stage mentioned above.
 In other words, don’t take the bait.